tmbuza/iMAP/README.md

 ```

 ### Statistical analysis
-> Statistical analysis compares the variables.
-Variables are unique to every study.
-We recommend users to refer to mothur MiSeq-SOP https://www.mothur.org/wiki/MiSeq_SOP and for statistical analysis such as:
+> Statistical analysis compares the variables, and variables are very specific and unique in different studies.
+Below are links to the specified statistical analysis:

 * [AMOVA](https://mothur.org/wiki/Amova)
 * [HOMOVA](https://mothur.org/wiki/Homova)